harrelfe/blogd/content/post/rdist.markdown

 When Y is a Gaussian continuous response with constant variance, it is possible to reduce the results of an RCT treatment comparison to two numbers: the difference in mean Y and the between-subject covariate-adjusted variance (the latter being used for prediction intervals as opposed to group mean intervals).
 Things are [much different](https://hbiostat.org/bbr/md/ancova.html) with binary Y.  Among other things, the variance of Y is a function of the mean of Y (P(Y=1)), and model misspecification will alter all of the coefficients in a logistic model.
 A rich discussion and debate about effect measures, especially ORs, has been held on [datamethods.org](https://discourse.datamethods.org/t/should-one-derive-risk-difference-from-the-odds-ratio).
 At the heart of the debate, as well stated by Sander Greenland, are problems caused by one attempting to reduce a treatment effect to a single number such as an OR or RD.

 For individual patient decision making, when narrowing the focus to efficacy alone, the best information to present to the patient is the estimated individualized risk of the bad outcome separately under all treatment alternatives.
-That is because patients tend to think in terms of absolute risk, and differences in risks don't tell the whole store.
+That is because patients tend to think in terms of absolute risk, and differences in risks don't tell the whole story.
 A RD often means different things to patients depending on whether the base risk is very small, in the middle, or very large.
-But for this article, results for all patients and not just any one patient are presented, and the picture is simplified to estimation of RD and not its two component probabilities.
-A full-information graphical representation of the component probabilities would be a scatterplot with estimated risk for control on the `\(x\)`-axis, and estimated risk for active treatment on the `\(y\)`-axis.
+For this article, results for all patients and not just any one patient are presented, and the picture is simplified to estimation of RD and not its two component probabilities.
+But one full-information graphical representation of the component probabilities is also presented.

 # Statistical Evidence for Efficacy